iambrainstorming/iambrainstorming.github.io/src/chapters/do-we-need-a-supreme-leader-how-can-we-share-power-between-parties.md

   - "politics"
 ---

 India is currently in a risky predicament or situation.
 Judiciary is manipulated and attacked like never before in my lifetime.
-The CBI, ED, and courts are being used to try and silence any dissident opposition views.
+The CBI, ED, Income Tax department and courts are being used to try and silence any dissident opposition views.

 > The judiciary is never independent.
 Govt can coerce judges or help in the appointment of corrupt judges.
 Or can pass law, compromising the fundamental rights and using law to abuse opposition or suppress dissent.
 To have a strong justice system we need to have strong democracy first.
 > Countries with inferior democracy always have an inferior judiciary.